dnizzolo/ski/README.md

   object.
 * `application` - base class for applications.
 * `application-p` - check if an object is an application.
-* `left` - get the left object of an application, i.e. the "function".
+* `left` - get the left object of an application, i.e. the function.
-* `right` - get the right object of an application, i.e. the "argument".
+* `right` - get the right object of an application, i.e. the argument.
 * `occurs-free-p` - check if a variable occurs free in a term.
 * `print-term` - print a parsable representation of a term.
 * `term-equal` - check if two terms are equal.